dermawas/notes-site/_posts/2025-10-31-taming-decap-cms-with-ai.md

 ---
 layout: single
-title: "Taming Decap CMS With AI — A Non-Coder’s Journey"
+title: Taming Decap CMS With AI — A Non-Coder’s Journey
-date: 2025-10-31
+date: '2025-10-31'
-categories: ["notes"]
+categories:
-tags: ["flowformlab", "decap", "oauth", "ai-working-style", "vibe-coding"]
+- notes
+tags:
+- flowformlab
+- decap
+- oauth
+- ai-working-style
+- vibe-coding
-description: "How I built a working Decap CMS with GitHub OAuth despite not being a coder — and what building with AI really feels like."
+description: How I built a working Decap CMS with GitHub OAuth despite not being a coder — and what building with AI really feels like.
+published: true
 ---
 I didn’t set out to become a developer.
 I wanted a simple personal lab — a place to document real projects, thinking, and learning in public.